-The R1 year is an immersion experience: immersion in clinical neurology.
+The R1 year brings immersion in clinical neurology.
 You will think about neurology when you are awake and likely dream about it during the night.
 It is a busy and exciting year during which you will gradually become a neurologist.

 You will rotate through each of the major clinical services at University Hospital in 2-4 week blocks: Stroke, General and Neuro-ICU.
 You will have regular rests from inpatient clinical service in the form of assigned rotations in Neuroradiology, Psychiatry, Ambulatory Neurology and EEG.

-You will take short call approximately once/week (5 p.m.-9 p.m.) covering patients on the UH and VA ward services, taking direct admissions and assisting the senior residents in the ER.
-You will have 2-3 separate 2 week rotations on ICU-night float during which you cover all inpatients at UH (ICU and floor).
+Initially, you will take short call approximately once/week (5 p.m.-9 p.m.) covering patients on the UH and VA ward services and taking direct admissions.
+You will then transition to the role of Junior Neurology Admitting Resident (NAR)working from 12 noon to 9pm to help cross-cover the services and help the senior resident in the Emergency Department during the busy evening hours.
+You will have 3 2-week rotations on ICU-night float during which you cover all inpatients at UH (ICU and floor).

 After completing this year you will know how to recognize and manage neurological emergencies and know the basics of stroke, seizure, multiple sclerosis and headache management.